tsfong/Portfolio-1/README.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+TBD

 ## My Wireframes
-I created some mock-ups of what my portfolio website will eventually look like.
-Wish me luck!
+I created some mock-ups of what my portfolio website will eventually look like... and I'm 80% sure I'll be changing this by the time we get to my end-product.
+But here's a rough draft!

 - [Mobile](https://imgur.com/T7A4SrA)
 - [Desktop](https://imgur.com/SeV1A4c)